Recently, we completed a financial plan for a young professional (we’ll call him Adam). I’m happy to say that Adam was on a good track.

 Of course, the likelihood of facing a judgment (especially one that large) is very small.
 But that’s exactly how insurance is supposed to be used: protecting you from the small possibility of a big loss!

 Let’s get back to young professionals for a moment, though.
 What sort of umbrella insurance do you need at that stage of life?
 Whatever your future earning potential is.
 If you’re making $100,000 a year now, with 20 years of work ahead of you, consider at least $2,000,000 in umbrella policy coverage.
+Of course, you can always buy more coverage if that makes you feel more comfortable.

 Critical, But Missed by Most Young Professionals